someoneinthebox/qt_file_updater/README.md

 A simple plug-in module for Qt to check updates for your soft and for update as a result

 # Plug-in purpose
 A plugin encapsulates into your Qt project and then you can check available update for your software by calling its controller.
-All need you to do - create protocol JSON-file with update data.
+All you need is create protocol JSON-file with update data.

 # Quick start
 Just include **.pri** file into your project and somewhere in your code call: